jmaguirreafre-lgtm/portfolio_jaguirre/README.md

 # Business_performance
-This is a dashboard that provides insights about the status of a company in regards to their records, financial movements, resource allocation and revenue
+This is a dashboard was created with the objetive to identify 3 different layers and it's indicators based on Revenue Analysis, Expense Management and Cost Control, Team & Resource Allocation
+### The thought process